 Freudian Excuse: He scared his sister in the shower as a child, causing her to fall and slice open an artery which kills her.
 His mother kills herself, and he's left alone with a drunken, abusive father who blames him for everything.

 Interrupted Suicide: Tries to commit suicide but is saved by Dexter who wants to kill him instead.

-Lackof Empathy: Aside from grieving over his long-dead sister, he exhibits little (if any) genuine concern for the well-being of others including his own family whom he routinely subjects to physical and verbal abuse when they displease him.
+Lack of Empathy: Aside from grieving over his long-dead sister, he exhibits little (if any) genuine concern for the well-being of others including his own family whom he routinely abuses when they displease him and ultimately abandons.

 Leitmotif: He's given "Introducing Trinity" and "Trinity Suite", both eerie, haunting pieces of music used to underscore Trinity's dark nature.
 It reappears in season 6 when the cops think they may have found him (in reality, Dexter killed him), but it is instead his son who did the murder.

-Manipulative Bastard: He deludes his wife (and to a lesser extent) his daughter, Rebecca, into believing that he loves them when in fact he views them as little more than camouflauge for his true nature.
+Manipulative Bastard: Due to decades of experience, he's become an expert at lulling his victims into a false sense of security before killing them.
+Similarly, he deludes his wife (and to a lesser extent) his daughter, Rebecca, into believing that he loves them when in fact he views them as little more than camouflauge for his true nature.

 Mean Character, Nice Actor: One of the sweetest actors you'll ever meet and a dedicated author and singer for children playing a serial killer who buries kids alive.

 No Celebrities Were Harmed: His character is loosely based on John Wayne Gacy, a respectable construction entrepreneur who was widely renowned for his image as a family man and pillar of community service prior to being exposed as a serial killer and rapist who buried his victims beneath his home's crawl space.